matthew-hebert-tamu/matthew-hebert-tamu/README.md

 - 👀 I’m interested in game design and development
 - 🌱 I’m currently learning computer science at Texas A&M University
 - 📫 You can reach me through my school email: matthew_hebert@tamu.edu
-- ⚡ Fun fact: I am a proud uncle of one nephew, two nieces, and one on the way! :)
+- ⚡ Fun fact: I am a proud uncle of one nephew and three nieces! :)